Avoid a situation when you cannot afford medical expenses

 The lump sum is paid to you directly to use for payment towards medical treatments as well as expenses encountered while in hospital.
 These expenses can be seen as the daily cost of the hospital room, doctor fees, the cost of medicine, diagnostic tests, and more directly related to the medical event.

 How do I buy Medical Insurance in South Africa?

 More and more of the comparative insurance sites in South Africa are adding medical aids and health insurance companies to their websites.
 As the average South African’s need for good health care, as well as budget-friendly premiums, increases so does the availability of this type of insurance.
-Because it is more cost-effective than a medical aid it has become more widely available to purchase.
+Because it is more cost-effective than medical aid it has become more widely available to purchase.